OI Client Tom Farrell with his Alaska mountain goat.

 I truly hope everyone may have the opportunity to visit Alaska, taste mountain goat backstrap (sautéed in butter, with a little Himalayan sea salt) in their lifetime.
 Delicious.
 I think a combo hunt is next.
 If you’re wondering where to hunt mountain goats, talk to Outdoors International, they’ll set you straight.

-• How likely would you be to refer OUTDOORS INTERNATIONAL booking services to your friends and family?
+• How likely would you be to refer Outdoors International booking services to your friends and family?
 Very Likely.

 • How was the outfitters pre-hunt communication?
 Good.